BurnOutTrader/fund-forge/README.md

 fund-forge is built to allow simple abstractions for common strategy functionality: trade multiple symbols from multiple brokers, with multiple data streams.

+## Limitless Free Historical Data
+See below for all the free historical data you will ever need.

 <span style="color: red;">***For development and testing purposes only. live trading is in development. repo is currently unstable.***</span>

 ## Announcements: Read Before Live Trading or Backtesting